Christophe Lebreton: Early life

 Christophe Lebreton was born in Blois, France in 1950, and grew up in a family of twelve children and performed his national service in Algeria in 1970 by teaching students and working with handicapped children.
 Father Carmona, a priest friend, brought him to Tibhirine on several occasions.
 The extreme poverty of the neighboring people made an indelible impression.
 Lebreton said that he was sure that he would return.

 Life as a monk

-In 1974, he abandoned his legal studies in Tours to enter the Trappist Tamié Abbey, Savoy and made his religious profession in 1980.
+In 1974, he abandoned his legal studies in Tours to enter the Trappist Tamié Abbey, Savoy, and made his religious profession in 1980.
 After a period of monastic formation, desiring a simpler life and responding to a call for reinforcement, he changed his stability to the Algerian monastery of Our Lady of the Atlas.
 He was ordained priest by Bishop Henri Teissier in 1993.
 In the monastery his work responsibilities included liturgy, farming, vineyards, and gardening.
 He was also subprior of the monastery as well as novice master.

 Lebreton kept a diary, especially from 1993 until his death.
 His writings show the density of his poetry, his open and reflective exchanges with his Algerian neighbors, and his spiritual depth.
+His journal was translated by Mette Louise Nygård and Edith Scholl and published under the title Born from the Gaze of God.